 Studies have shown that eating antioxidant rich side dishes with your grilled foods is a great idea!
 Try these Abra approved side dishes:

 The truth is that hot dogs rank in higher on the carcinogenic scale than cigarettes.
 They are worse for you than cigarettes, or at least that’s what the Cancer Project says.
 Eating 50 grams of processed meat per day (ahem.
 ONE hot dog) increases your risk of colorectal cancer by 21%.
 Pop that dog on the grill and the risk is even higher.
 A good note for all of my parents out there, I know kids love their hot dogs but that’s a pretty high risk.

-Well let’s make a summer pact, shall we?
-First switch over to an organic unprocessed dog, nitrate free.
+It’s helpful to switch over to an organic unprocessed dog, nitrate free.
 Second, how about having just ONE hot dog this summer?
 It should be treated as a truly once in a blue moon food.
 Save those dogs for a once in awhile treat, deal?

 Never Miss a Post